The Ableton AI Assistant

 VIXSOUND is the AI assistant for Ableton Live in 2026.
-It's a native macOS desktop app that runs alongside Ableton, adds a chat panel inside your producer workflow, and gives you a single agent that handles MIDI generation, local stem separation, audio analysis, audio-to-MIDI transcription, and chat-driven arrangement — without ever leaving the DAW.
+It's a native macOS desktop app that runs alongside Ableton, adds a chat panel inside your producer workflow, and gives you a single agent that handles MIDI generation, local stem separation for remixing, audio analysis, audio-to-MIDI transcription, and mixing & arrangement automation — without ever leaving the DAW.
+Unlike browser-based AI music generators that produce a finished MP3 you can't edit, VIXSOUND outputs editable MIDI, loads instruments from your Ableton library, and respects your existing creative control.

 How do producers do this manually in Ableton?

-Unlike browser-based AI music generators that produce a finished MP3 you can't edit, VIXSOUND outputs editable MIDI, loads instruments from your Ableton library, and respects your existing creative control.
 Unlike open-source MCP connectors that wire Claude Desktop to Ableton through a Python remote script and a hand-edited JSON config, VIXSOUND is a signed, notarized app with a music-tuned system prompt, an agentic loop coordinated for music production, and one-click install.
+The result is a real workflow enhancement for Ableton users — beat making, remixing, sound design, mixing and arrangement all become chat prompts that land as MIDI clips and Live devices you can shape, mix, and release as 100% yours.
+No royalties, no attribution, no platform lock-in.

 How does VIXSOUND speed this up?

-The result lands in your session as MIDI clips you can shape, mix, and release as 100% yours — no royalties, no attribution, no platform lock-in.
-Below: the three core use-cases producers reach for first, exactly how VIXSOUND fits an Ableton session, and why most "AI music" tools that orbit Ableton don't actually fix the workflow.
+Below: the core use-cases producers reach for first — including hands-free voice commands and prompting in any language — exactly how VIXSOUND fits an Ableton session, and why most "AI music" tools that orbit Ableton don't actually fix the workflow.

 Use case 1 · MIDI generation